buildkite/elastic-ci-stack-for-aws/.github/pull_request_template.md

 - [ ] My changes affect the public API (variable renames, new stack parameters, etc)
   - [ ] I have added a note at the top of the release notes highlighting the API changes
+- [ ] Any changes to external libraries (agent, scaler function, etc) have been flagged in release notes